bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 ## Linear solvers

 We provide many different linear solvers to take advantage of the formulations.
-These solvers are available through the argument `jacobian` in the constructor of `PeriodicOrbitTrapProblem`.
+These solvers are available through the argument `jacobian` in the constructor of `Trapeze`.
 For example, you can pass `jacobian  = FullLU()`.
 Note that all the internal solvers and Jacobians are set up automatically, you don't need to do anything.
 However, for the sake of explanation, we detail how this works.

 ### 1. FullLU